CharlesCarley/Tetris/README.md

 # Tetris

 Is a Tetris clone written with OpenGL and C++.
-It was written to provide a more complete working test of the Graphics library refactor, as well as provide a full test for the vs-emscripten tool.
+It was written to provide a more complete working test of a Graphics library refactor, as well as provide a full test for the vs-emscripten tool.

 The initial starter document that was used can be found [here](https://javilop.com/gamedev/tetris-tutorial-in-c-platform-independent-focused-in-game-logic-for-beginners/), which was found via [build-your-own-x](https://github.com/danistefanovic/build-your-own-x).

 Screen shots of the application: [Title](Resources/Main01.png), [Menu](Resources/Main02.png), [Game](Resources/Main03.png),
 or the [online Emscripten version](https://CharlesCarley.github.io/Tetris/index.html).

 ## Controls